aryonp/unifi/README.md

 # Ubiquiti Unifi System Installation Automator

 ease my works using Ubiquiti Unifi products on Debian/Ubuntu based server.
-It will install the newest Unifi Controller together with Unifi Video 3.8.5
+It will install the newest Unifi Controller together with Unifi Video 3.8.5 (Not available on ODROID version)

 ## Requirements

-You need to install Ubuntu Server 16.04.3 LTS and get its IP fixed
+You need to install Ubuntu Server 16.04.3 LTS on some PC/Mini-PC or ODROID XU4 with minimal server installation and get its IP fixed

 ### Installing